-The inclusion of unacceptable waste could potentially cause adverse environmental effects if it is not removed and is allowed to be buried with the green waste.
-However all the unacceptable materials were removed from the site before the green waste was compacted and levelled and therefore would have had no long term effect.
+The inclusion of unacceptable waste could potentially cause adverse environmental effects if it is not removed and is buried with the green waste.
+However as unacceptable materials were removed from the site on a regular basis, this prevented it being incorporated into the fill areas when the green waste was compacted and levelled.
+Therefore it is likely that any potentially significant effect from the presence of unacceptable material at the site is being mitigated.

 There was no leachate observed discharging from the sand dune area during the period under review.
-The sandy substrate combined with low rainfall at the beach would be restricting the production of leachate from the green waste..
+The sandy substrate combined with low rainfall at the beach would be restricting the production of leachate from the green waste.